Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_Machine_Learning_1/README.md

 Supervised learning is a type of machine learning where the model is trained on labeled data.
 In supervised learning:

 - The data has been labeled with the correct output.
-- The model is trained to predict the output based on the input.
+- The model is trained to predict the output basehttps://cran.rstudio.com/bin/windows/Rtoolsd on the input.
 - Examples include classification tasks (predicting categories) and regression tasks (predicting continuous values).

 ## Unsupervised Learning